Jacques Taylor

 Jacques David Chesney Taylor (born 19 April 1988) is a Kittitian cricketer who plays for the Leeward Islands in West Indian domestic cricket.
 He is a right-handed all-rounder who bowls off spin.

 Before making his debut for the Leewards, Taylor played for the Saint Kitts national side at the 2006 and 2008 Stanford 20/20 competitions, which held full Twenty20 status.
 He was 18 at the time of his debut.
 A former Leewards under-19s player, Taylor made his senior debut for the team during the 2010–11 WICB Cup, a limited-overs tournament.
 His first-class debut came a few months, in the 2010–11 Regional Four Day Competition.
 Taylor made his maiden first-class half-century in just his third match, making 63 against the Windward Islands.

-Taylor also played the role of cricketer Vivian Richards in the bollywood film 83.
+Taylor also played the role of cricketer Vivian Richards in the Bollywood film 83.

+Taylor also worked as a coach in San Ramon for a cricket league called as SRCA.